yaween-desilva/SpringBoot-CRUD/README.md

 ![Accessing secured API](https://github.com/yaween-desilva/SpringBoot-CRUD/assets/172358358/537abbe9-58c0-4234-8a02-da7a10dea461)

 ## Note
-You do not need to setup environment and use scripts mandatorily to get the expected output.
+- You do not need to setup environment and use scripts mandatorily to get the expected output.
 I did mention it to make the process easy
+- I have used a base url which i set it up as a variable in the environment so we can use that instead of typing the long url.
+This is also not mandatory.